oasis-tcs/openc2-ap-pf/oc2pf.md

     * SHOULD respond with 'Rule number currently in use' in the status text

 ### 2.3.3 Query
-The valid Target type, associated Specifiers, and Options are summarized in [Section 2.3.3.1](#2331-query-features).
+The valid Target type, associated Specifiers, and Arguments are summarized in [Section 2.3.3.1](#2331-query-features).
 Sample Commands are presented in [Annex A](#annex-a-sample-commands).

 Upon receipt of 'query [target]' Command with an Argument that is not supported by the Actuator, PF Consumers:

 * MUST NOT respond with OK/200
 * SHOULD respond with the 501 status code
-* SHOULD respond with 'Option not supported' in the status text
+* SHOULD respond with 'Argument not supported' in the status text
 * MAY respond with the 500 status code

 #### 2.3.3.1 Query features